kl3tskous/broadcall/replit.md

-# Coin Call Referral Platform
+# Callor - Coin Call Referral Platform

 ## Overview
-The Coin Call Referral Platform is a Next.js-based application designed for Solana influencers to create and share "flex-worthy" token call pages.
+Callor is a Next.js-based application designed for Solana influencers to create and share "flex-worthy" token call pages.
 It integrates with Phantom wallet, uses Supabase for data management, and displays real-time price charts via DexScreener.
 The platform enables users to publish professional token calls with automatic performance tracking (views, clicks, ROI, ATH stats) and social sharing capabilities.
 It supports multiple trading platforms (GMGN, Axiom, Photon, BullX, Trojan) by automatically attaching custom referral codes, allowing influencers to monetize their calls and track engagement.
 The business vision is to empower crypto influencers with a powerful tool for showcasing their insights and driving referrals, enhancing their market presence and potential earnings.

 ## User Preferences
 I prefer detailed explanations.